cysof/alx-system_engineering-devops/0x02-shell_redirections/README.md

+// 0x02-shell_redirections
-script that is printing Hello world
+//script that is printing Hello world